MohamedAnwer11/PortSwigger-labs/PortSwigger_withscript.md

 this lab has vulnerable image upload function.
 Certain file extensions are blacklisted, but this defense can be bypassed using a classic obfuscation technique.

 ![](assets/1.png)

 you can upload the file that content the shell in the upload field and this not allowed because it but the block list to be more secure but he can forget anything can not add in this list you can try `shell.php%00.png` and this will uploaded

 ![](assets/Pasted%20image%2020251018014649.png)

 you can go to the path for the file to test that if it uploaded of not

 ![](assets/Pasted%20image%2020251018014219.png)

-noe test with the command `?cmd=id` to see the userId Good It works
+now test with the command `?cmd=id` to see the userId Good It works

 ![](assets/Pasted%20image%2020251018014306.png)

 Now the Target to get the path of the `/home/carlos/secret` you can make this if this file on your machine with use command `cat /home/carlos/secret`.

 ![](assets/Pasted%20image%2020251018014415.png)

 Congratulations, You got the Flag🎉🎉🎉.

 ![](assets/Pasted%20image%2020251018014509.png)